 I have to confess that I’m often a bit lazy when it comes to writing in the languages that I am learning.
 I mostly limit my writing practice to dictation tasks on LingQ, one of the many custom review activities provided after each lesson.

-However, if I did take the time to write regularly, I believe that this would improve my speaking faster.
+Writing is like speaking, but without the spontaneity.
 When we write, we have the time to look up words, to clarify a grammar rule, or verify a word ending.
-In other words, we have more time to correct ourselves and produce the language more thoughtfully.
-However, I’d like to emphasize that it is merely the activity of writing, not correcting your writing, that is of greater benefit.
-Prioritize producing the language, not analyzing mistakes.
+We have more time to correct ourselves and produce the language more thoughtfully.

 5) Speak

-To speak well, you will need to speak a lot.
-This sounds obvious, but it’s an important point.
 Find someone to practice speaking with.
 This can be done on language exchange platforms or with online language tutors.
 For example, I have worked with tutors from italki and LingQ to ensure quality, consistent speaking practice.

 When I speak, I don’t worry about my mistakes.
 I even ask my speaking partner to refrain from correcting me while I speak.
 I just want to communicate.
 Besides, I immediately forget any corrections made during our conversations anyway.
 I do, however, enjoy reviewing useful words and phrases that came up during our lessons.
 I import these words and phrases into LingQ as lessons, and I’m able to review more efficiently.